-The PSUs granted to our NEOs in 2017 and 2018 have a two-year performance period followed by an additional year of required service, after which earned PSUs fully vest and settle in shares.
-The PSUs granted in 2019 have a three-year performance period with no additional service requirement.
-Any dividends declared over the three-year vesting period are accumulated and paid at the time of settlement based on the number of PSUs earned at the conclusion of the performance period.
+The PSUs granted to our NEOs in 2018 have a cumulative two-year performance period followed by an additional year of required service, after which earned PSUs fully vest and settle in shares.
+The PSUs granted in 2019 and 2020 have a cumulative three-year performance period with no additional service requirement.
+Any dividends declared over the three-year vesting period are accumulated and paid at or after the time of settlement based on the number of PSUs earned at the conclusion of the performance period.